-Policy E1 Natural Environment, Biodiversity and Green Infrastructure Positive improvements to green infrastructure and a net gain in biodiversity should be achieved as the result of all major development proposals.
-Positive improvements include the following: Expand the provision of open space and improve existing open spaces to • serve the neighbourhood.
-Conserve and improve existing allotments. • Protect and enhance biodiversity through, for example, the conservation of existing site boundaries and features such as bird/bat boxes.
-Extend, improve or create links between existing wildlife areas, open • countryside and other natural areas of green space.
-Retain mature or important trees, groups of trees or woodland on-site. • Use landscaped hedges rather than hard landscaped fences and ensure • all traditional hedgerow boundaries are conserved and restored.
-Use of appropriate native plant species to be included in landscaping to integrate with the existing rural/semi-rural character.
-Public spaces on new developments should be recorded as Local Green Spaces and subject to the relevant local planning policies.
-Support will
+Mitigation and compensation measures include the following:

+- Expand the provision of open space and improve existing open spaces to serve the neighbourhood. - Conserve and improve existing allotments. - Protect and enhance biodiversity through, for example, the conservation of existing site boundaries and features such as bird/bat boxes. - Extend, improve or create links between existing wildlife areas, open countryside and other natural areas of green space. - Retain mature or important trees, groups of trees or woodland on-site. - Use landscaped hedges rather than hard landscaped fences and ensure all traditional hedgerow boundaries are conserved and restored. - Use of appropriate native plant species to be included in landscaping to integrate with the existing rural/semi-rural character. - Public spaces on new developments should be recorded as Local Green Spaces and subject to the relevant local planning policies.
-Spaces and subject to the relevant local planning policies.
 Support will be given to registering Local Green Spaces not in public ownership as Town or Village Greens under Section 15(8) of the Commons Act 2006 or as Fields in Trust.

 - 5.113 Although housing styles and density within the three neighbourhoods are different, the provision of green spaces and planting of shrubs and trees has enabled Marshalswick North to flow into Jersey Farm without too much visual disparity, with Jersey Lane providing a green corridor between Jersey Farm and Sandridge.
 All of the neighbourhoods are connected by open spaces, areas of native and ancient woodland, recreation grounds, allotments, churchyards, green tree-lined verges, grassed areas and gardens.
 All these offer passageways for the movement of wildlife, encouraging its survival and an increase in numbers. - 5.114 To the north and north-west of Sandridge village, the Woodland Trust has developed Heartwood Forest.
 To the east, north-east and west, the village is surrounded by agricultural land and pasture with smaller pockets of woodland.
+Two-thirds of

-Two-thirds of Nomansland Common also lies within the Parish, as does Coleman Green.
+Nomansland Common also lies within the Parish, as does Coleman Green.
 These areas offer open access to walkers with some providing limited access to cyclists and horse riders.